eric-li18/remind-me/README.md

 DEBUG=bottender:action npm start -- --console
 ```
 ## App Flow
+- Either add assignments via a message or through polling Quercus
 - Message to find out about upcoming assignments and set them as done
 - have a default directory to put files and have them automatically upload to Quercus
 <!---